5 keys to growing your sales and marketing into an organized distributed sales forcePosted on July 30th, 2019 by Jay Thomas

 - Ask why you want to grow.
 Dig deep and find out why you’re trying to grow.
 Is it because you want to edge out competitors?
 Help more people?
 Improve the customer experience?
 In a distributed model, it’s crucial that you understand your goals before trying to scale your team.
 This will ensure brand consistency while leveraging a multi-level brand management model.

 - Know your industry.
-Is distributed marketing right for your organization?
+Is this strategy right for your organization?
 For example, a national healthcare organization with large budgets, busy enrollment periods, consistent branding, and a wide geographical spread is a great candidate.
 However, it might not work for industries or companies that only make a few large sales each year.
 Distributed systems are increasingly adaptable, but they don't suit every situation.
 Speak to an industry expert if you get stuck.

 Make sure your marketing is distributed, not disorganized